Kāʻanapali, Hawaii

-Kāʻanapali is a planned resort community in Maui County, Hawaii, United States, on the island of Maui located in the Old Hawaii ahupuaa of Hanakaʻōʻō, as in the same name of Hanakaʻōʻō Canoe Beach at the southern end of Kāʻanapali Beach.
+Kāʻanapali (Hawaiian for 'Kāʻana cliff') is a planned resort community in Maui County, Hawaii, United States, on the island of Maui located in the Old Hawaii ahupuaa of Hanakaʻōʻō, as in the same name of Hanakaʻōʻō Canoe Beach at the southern end of Kāʻanapali Beach.
 The population was 1,161 at the 2020 census.
 For statistical purposes, the United States Census Bureau has defined Kāʻanapali as a census-designated place (CDP).

 Geography

 According to the United States Census Bureau, the CDP has a total area of 16.3 km2, of which 12.8 km2 is land and 3.4 km2, or 21.19%, is water.

 Climate

 According to the Köppen climate classification, Kāʻanapali has a semi-arid, tropical type of climate (BSh), with warm winters and hot summers.

 The north end of Kāʻanapali has more annual rainfall than the south end, as it sits on the microclimate transition of west Maui: the historic town of Lahaina is a few miles south and receives half the annual rainfall, while the annual rainfalls doubles just a few miles north in Napili and Kapalua.